Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 REFERENCED POLICY GUIDES

-0070-516.15, Screening and Assessing Children for Mental Health Services and Referring to the Coordinated Services Action Team (CSAT)
+0070-516.15, Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 0070-548.01, Child and Family Teams (CFT)